katembu/move-it/docs/source/intro.rst

 * **Do you have a technical team (or at least a technical person)?**
     ChildCount+ is not a "plug-and-play" solution.
-    In fact, it is more like "download-and-hack" solution.
+    In fact, it is more like a "download-and-hack" solution.
     You will need, at least,
     one on-call Python programmer with some Linux systems administration experience to install the software